 Inspiration came from his grandfather.

-“My biggest role model growing up is my maternal grandfather.
+“My biggest role model growing up was my maternal grandfather.
 He was someone who I looked up to a lot.
-He was a radiologist who was a pioneer in his field in the era following the Korean War.
+He was a radiologist, who was a pioneer in his field in the era following the Korean War.
 He was also someone who was very generous.
-My sister and I always felt a palpable love when we were with him.”
+My sister and I always felt a palpable love, when we were with him.”

 He leads his life with the golden rule.